Integration questions in separably good characteristics: Abstract

 \section{Abstract}

 Let $G$ be a reductive group over an algebraically closed field $k$ of separably good characteristic $p>0$ for $G$.
-Under these assumptions a Springer isomorphism $\phi : \mathcal{N}_{\red}(\mathfrak{g}) \rightarrow \mathcal{V}_{\red}(G)$ always exists, allowing to integrate any $p$-nilpotent elements of $\mathfrak{g}$ into a unipotent element of $G$.
-One should wonder whether such a punctual integration can lead to a systematic integration of $p$-nil subalgebras of $\mathfrak{g}$.
-We provide counter-examples of the existence of such an integration in general as well as criteria to integrate some $p$-nil subalgebras of $\mathfrak{g}$ (that are maximal in a certain sense).
+Under these assumptions a Springer isomorphism $\phi : \mathcal{N}_{\red}(\mathfrak{g}) \rightarrow \mathcal{V}_{\red}(G)$ from the nilpotent scheme of $\mathfrak{g}$ to the unipotent scheme of $G$ always exists and allows to integrate any $p$-nilpotent element of $\mathfrak{g}$ into a unipotent element of $G$.
+One should wonder whether such a punctual integration can lead to an integration of restricted $p$-nil $p$-subalgebras of $\mathfrak{g}= \Lie(G)$.
+We provide a counter-example of the existence of such an integration in general, as well as criteria to integrate some restricted $p$-nil $p$-subalgebras of $\mathfrak{g}$ (that are maximal in a certain sense).
 This requires to generalise the notion of infinitesimal saturation first introduced by P. Deligne and to extend one of his theorem on infinitesimally saturated subgroups of $G$ to the previously mentioned framework.